HotPocketHPE/mhguide/README.md

 * **Blademasters: Prioritize getting green sharpness!** Yellow sharpness, what most early weapons start with, will make you bounce a lot and lower your damage.
 See [Sharpness](#sharpness) and [Hitzones](#hitzones) for detailed info.
 * **Start with the village quests!** They are scaled for singleplayer and are good for starting out.
 Other quests (called hub quests) are still soloable, but new players may have difficulty.
 Progressing in village quests often unlocks useful things like farm upgrades.
 * **Look up the key quests online!** Only certain quests (key quests) are required to progress in the game.
-Feel free to do as many quests as you want, but you will likely want to skip the boring gathering quests that appear early on.
+Feel free to do as many quests as you want, but you'll likely want to skip the boring gathering quests that appear early on.
 * **Use the farm!** It helps you get common items, which saves a lot of hassle.
 In some games you need to spend points to upgrade your farm, prioritize this.
 * **4U, GU: Use item sets!** Simply add the items you commonly use to your pouch and register a set.
 Selecting it will pull items from your box to match that set as closely as possible.
 * **FU, 3U, 4U: Do not compare damage numbers between weapon types!** The reason is complicated and annoying.
 In P3rd and GU, feel free to do this.